CDRT/docs/bios/settings/thinkpad/secureboot.md

 <details><summary>Reset to Setup Mode</summary>

-This option is used to clear the current Platform Key and put the system into setup mode.
-You can install your own Platform Key and customize the Secure Boot signature databases in setup mode.
+Clears the current Platform Key and puts the system into setup mode.

+This allows you to install your own Platform Key, and customize the Secure Boot signature databases.

-The option requires additional confirmation.
+?> Requires additional confirmation.

-**Note**.
-Secure Boot Mode will be set to Custom Mode.
+?> Secure Boot Mode will be set to Custom Mode.

 </details>

 <details><summary>Restore Factory Keys</summary>

 This option is used to restore all keys and certificates in Secure Boot databases to factory defaults.
 Any customized Secure Boot settings will be erased, and the default Platform key will be re-established along with the original signature databases including certificate for Microsoft (R) Windows 10 (R).<br>
 The option requires additional confirmation.